GCSE Chemistry: Organic Chemistry Overview

 Hydrocarbons are organic compounds composed solely of hydrogen and carbon.
 They can be classified into two main categories: alkanes and alkenes.

 Alkanes are saturated hydrocarbons, meaning they contain only single bonds between carbon atoms.
-Their general formula is CnH2n+2.
-Common examples include methane (CH4) and ethane (C2H6).
-Alkanes are typically non-polar and have low reactivity, making them stable compounds.
+They follow the general formula CnH2n+2.
+Key properties of alkanes include:

 Alkenes